 “No Thoughts.
 Head Empty.
-Just Vibes” is 2020’s version of “Keep Calm and Carry On.”
-After spending all year calculating the potentially deadly consequences of things as simple as grocery shopping and going to the office — and the last few months pondering the country’s past, present, and future by questioning the legitimacy of the state and protesting the prison industrial complex — we are burned out.
+Just Vibes” is 2022’s version of “Keep Calm and Carry On.”
+After spending all year calculating the potentially deadly consequences of things as simple as grocery shopping and going to the office — and the last few months pondering the country’s past, present, and future (hello again Brexit) — we are burned out.
 Why overwhelm our brains with anything else?
 Why not make things easy on ourselves?

 Chrissy Chlapecka, @chrissychlapecka on TikTok, is probably one of the platform’s most-visible bimbos.
 Proud to be a ditzy blonde, Chlapecka didn’t think of herself as a bimbo per se, until one day when her comments section was flooded with affirmations and praises calling her one.
 Now she embraces it: “The bimbo is somebody who radiates confidence, is comfortable in themself, and doesn’t give a fuck about what anyone says to them.”
 She adds that today’s bimbos are also expanding and updating our established understanding of what bimbos stand for: “The bimbo is pro-choice, pro-sex work, pro-BLM and she, he, or they likes to look pretty.
 We like to look pretty while we’re doing it.”